The ancient roots of the Roysdon family name are in the Anglo-Saxon

 Notables of this surname at this time include: Sir Marmaduke Roydon (1583-1646), English merchant-adventurer, son of Ralph Roydon or Rawdon of Rawden Brandesby in Yorkshire

 .
-At sixteen years of age he went to London, where he was apprenticed to Daniel Hall, a Bordeaux merchant, who sent him as his factor to...
-Another 112 words (8 lines of text) are included under the topic Early Roysdon Notables in all our PDF Extended History products and printed products wherever possible.
+At sixteen years of age he went to London, where he was apprenticed to Daniel Hall, a Bordeaux merchant, who sent him as his factor to France.
+He returned to London about 1610 and was elected a common councilman.
+Soon afterwards he was presented with the freedom of the Clothworkers' Company, and made captain of the city...
+Another 81 words (6 lines of text) are included under the topic Early Roysdon Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Roysdon family to the New World and Oceana

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England

 was oppressive and lacked opportunity for change.
 Thousands left England

 at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Roysdon arrived in North America very early: William Royden arrived in west New Jersey in 1664; Robert Rowden settled in Virginia in 1657; Thomas Rowden settled in Philadelphia in 1774.